-Do you have content ranking online about you that you now feel is damaging your reputation?
 Unwanted online content can be severely damaging to your reputation and can impact you in many ways.

-In order to submit a request under the Right to Be Forgotten law, you will need the following:
+To be able to submit a request under the Right to Be Forgotten law, you will need the following: